 Sociology of Culture, Social Identity (Race, Gender, Sexuality), Critical Queer Theory/Queer of Color Critique, African Diaspora Studies, Latin American and Caribbean Studies, Coloniality Studies, Sociology of Art, Comparative Sociology, Political Sociology, Sociology of Music, Qualitative Research Methods, Sociological Theory, Comparative Sociology, Postcolonial Studies

 Dr. Tanya L. Saunders is a sociologist interested in the ways in which the African Diaspora throughout the Americas uses the arts as a tool for social change.
-As a 2011-2012 Fulbright scholar to Dr. Saunders began work on their current project about Black Queer Artivism in Brazil.
+As a 2011-2012 Fulbright scholar to Brazil, Dr. Saunders began work on their current project about Black Queer Artivism in Brazil.
 This is a continuation of their research on race, gender, sexuality and arts-based social movements in Cuba.
-In 2016 she, and her colleagues at the State University of Santa Caterina (UDESC) and the Pontifical Catholic University in São Paulo (PUC-SP), were awarded the Abdias do Nascimento Award for Academic Development, funded by CAPES, Brazil.
+In 2016 they, and their colleagues at the State University of Santa Caterina (UDESC) and the Pontifical Catholic University in São Paulo (PUC-SP), were awarded the Abdias do Nascimento Award for Academic Development, funded by CAPES, Brazil.
 The grant-funded faculty, researcher and student exchanges and collaborations between the University of Florida, UDESC and PUC-SP from 2017-2019.
-She was also the UF LGBTQ Affairs Faculty Fellow for the 2018-2019 academic year.
+They were also the UF LGBTQ Affairs Faculty Fellow for the 2018-2019 academic year.